Akash-Solanki/KNN-algorithm/README.md

 * MNIST Dataset:
   * MNIST (Modified National Institute of Standards and Technology) database is a large database for handwritten digits.
-Download the MNIST files that have been uploaded in moodle.
+Download the MNIST files.
 For both train as well as test data the first digit in the ith row is the label (a number in the range 0-9) of the ith sample.
 The next 784 (28x28) digits in the same row are the values of the pixels of the sample (image).
 The image is stored in row-major order, so that the first 28 entries of the 784 digits